Raul Pires Ferreira Chaves: Biography

 Raúl Pires Ferreira Chaves was born in the city of Faro, Portugal.
 He was the son of Joaquim Manuel Ferreira Chaves and Maria Antónia Pires Ferreira Chaves.
 His brothers were Olímpio Ferreira Chaves and João Carlos Pires Ferreira Chaves, his sister was Maria Alexandrina Pires Ferreira Chaves.
 He was later married to Elvira da Conceição Ribeiro Ferreira Chaves and had four sons.
 He was diplomat in Civil Engineering at the High Technical Institute.

 In 1915, he moved to Cape Verde with his mother.
 He lived in the island of Maio and Santo Antão until 1926.
 He also lived with his first three sons.

 From 1926 to 1932, he was director of public works in Portuguese Guinea (now Guinea-Bissau).
 He returned to Portuguese Guinea in 1940 and added a factory which made MURUS material system at a great scale.
 He was also president of the Industrial, Commercial and Agricultural Association of Portuguese Guinea.
 When he was president, he did architectural works mainly in Bissau including the Bissau Chamber of Commerce completed in 1958.

-He attended the São Vicente Lyceum in Mindelo, Cape Verde, he was professor there.
+He attended the São Vicente Lyceum in Mindelo, Cape Verde, where he was professor.

 He was Director of Public Works in Cape Verde.
 He executed various projects to improve habitability and contributed to the development of the archipelago, including the discovery and exploitation of fresh water in submarine sources on the island of Sal.

 Also on the island, one of the buildings and plans he designed was the Sal International Airport (now Amílcar Cabral International Airport and Farol da Ponta Norte in the north of the island with its second tower built in 1941.
 Outside the island, he made an obelisk and an urban plan at Praça 5 do Outubro in the city of Praia.

-With the same material project, he constructed different infrastructures including houses, aqueducts, irrigation canals, cisters and bridges.
+With the same material project, he constructed different infrastructures including houses, aqueducts, irrigation canals, cisterns and bridges.
 The Portuguese State processed the "MURUS Material System" for use in public work projects, in Cape Verde, in favor of more expensive solutions.

 In 1940, he returned to what was Portuguese Guinea, he built a factory which made MURUS material and system at a large scale.
 Later he was President of the Industrial, Commercial and Agricultural Association of (Portuguese) Guinea.

 He made a competition to get the architectural project of a new seat, the "Commercial Chamber of Bissau", started in 1958, which became the most qualified architectural achievement in the city of Bissau.
 The project was displayed at an exposition in Lisbon at the General Exposition of Plastic Arts (Exposições Gerais de Artes Plásticas) of the National Fine Arts Society (Sociedade Nacional de Belas-Artes), during their colonial war of independence, it became the offices of the PAIGC, the African Party for the Independence of Guinea and Cape Verde.